kwilkos/cxf/distribution/src/main/release/samples/dispatch_provider/README.txt

 ======================================================

 The demo demonstrates the use of JAX-WS Dispatch and Provider interface.
-The client side Dispatch instance invokes upon a endpoint using a JAX-WS provider implementor.
+The client side Dispatch instance invokes upon an endpoint using a JAX-WS Provider implementor.
 There are three differnt invocations from the client.
-The first uses a SOAPMessage data in MESSAGE mode.
-The second uses a DOMSource data in MESSAGE mode.
-The third uses a DOMSource in PAYLOAD mode.
+The first uses the SOAPMessage data in MESSAGE mode.
+The second uses the DOMSource data in MESSAGE mode.
+The third uses the DOMSource in PAYLOAD mode.
 The three different messages are constructed by reading in the XML files found in the src/demo/hwDispatch/client directory.